Inspections, Compliance, Enforcement, and Criminal Investigations

 The functional statements for the Division of Surveillance are:

 - Evaluates the safety and effectiveness of marketed animal drugs, special dietary feeds, veterinary medical devices, and other veterinary medical products and recommends action to correct deficiencies resulting from inadequate directions for use, warnings, and cautionary information;

-- Reviews marketed product labeling and makes recommendations concerning label revisions, regulatory supplements, suspension of manufacturing, and withdrawal of approval of new animal drugs to ensure marketed products are safe and effective;
+- Reviews marketed product labeling to make recommendations concerning label revisions, regulatory supplements, suspension of manufacturing, and withdrawal of approval of new animal drugs to ensure marketed products are safe and effective;

 - Monitors and evaluates promotion of marketed veterinary drugs to ensure promoted claims are consistent with approved claims;

 - Manages compliance programs covering regulated industries in animal drugs, veterinary medical devices, and other veterinary medical products to ensure the effectiveness of the programs.
-Reviews establishment inspection reports, labeling, and other findings to determine whether regulated products are being marketed in accordance with the act and agency regulations and policy;
+Review establishment inspection reports, labeling, and other findings to determine whether regulated products are being marketed in accordance with the Act and Agency regulations and policy.

 - Evaluates the safety and effectiveness of marketed unapproved animal drugs, special dietary feeds, veterinary medical devices, and other veterinary medical products to establish medical risk as related to animal and public health.
 Coordinates with the Division of Compliance and other CVM Divisions to determine enforcement priorities and risk mitigation strategies.

 - Post-Approval Review Team; and

 - Medical Review Team.

 The functional statements for the Division of Animal Feeds are: